Birmingham, Alabama Military Divorce Lawyer

 After submitting all necessary paperwork, each party can take a step back and reflect on the relationship.
 Then, the courts could finalize the agreement once the 30-day waiting period has passed and both parties want to proceed with the divorce.

-Our attorneys can prepare the necessary documents for the divorce during the waiting period.
+Our military divorce lawyers can prepare the necessary documents for the divorce during the waiting period.
 Once the waiting period has passed, there is a better possibility of a quick conclusion.

 Restrictions on Remarriage